If you are a student from an EU country, you may be eligible to apply for a tuition fee loan and a University bursary.

 Read Southampton Solent University's statement.

 Full-time EU students

 You can apply for your funding by completing the relevant form:

-If you cannot send your original passport/ID and want to send copies you must have completed:
+If you cannot send your original passport/ID and want to send copies, you must have read and completed:

 If you need to make a change to your application you need to complete either EUC01 or the tuition fee loan request form: